 Also: Energy Rods 2.0 — Adidas-specific term

 Adidas's proprietary propulsion system used in the Adizero Adios Pro range.
 Rather than a single unified plate, Energy Rods are multiple carbon-infused rods positioned to mirror the metatarsal bones in the foot.
 The rods work with the shoe's forefoot rocker to create a smooth, wave-like rolling transition rather than a single concentrated snap point.
 Energy Rods 2.0, introduced in the Adios Pro 4, are stiffer and more precisely placed than the original version.
+See our

 EVA Foam